top of page

 The Vision

 Across Biology, Chemistry, and Physics, six science laboratories are in urgent need of full modernization to meet today's educational standards and prepare students for STEM careers.
-These labs are not just classrooms, they are where curiosity is sparked, critical thinking is developed, and futures are shaped.

 In partnership with a professional architect, we have completed detailed designs and identified reliable suppliers for laboratory equipment, furniture, and chemicals.
 Our goal is to deliver fully functional, safe, and inspiring laboratories that support hands-on, inquiry-based learning.